Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 - **[Purse](./PursesAndPayments.md)** ([glossary](https://agoric.com/documentation/glossary/#purse)): An
   object for holding digital assets of a specific `brand`.
 - **[Payment](./PursesAndPayments.md)** ([glossary](https://agoric.com/documentation/glossary/#payment)):
-  An object for transfering digital assets of a specific `brand` to another party.
+  An object for transferring digital assets of a specific `brand` to another party.

 Similar to other component instances, a `purse` and a `payment` only work with one `brand`.
 So a `purse` or `payment` that holds Quatloos cannot hold an asset of `brand` Moola or vice versa.